4ureliek/Parsing-RepeatMasker-Outputs/README.md

     WHAT IT DOES:
     Parse RepeatMasker outputs .out but also .align which is much better for landscape graphs Indeed, this scripts is replacing parseRM_GetLandscape.pl
-    and will ultimately replace parseRM_simple.pl as well - for now, it is too slow
+    and will ultimately replace parseRM_simple.pl as well - for now, it is a bit slow

     There are 3 non exclusive parsings types (they can all be set):
     --land  => to split the amount of DNA by bins of %div or My, allowing to generate landscape graphs